I've heard friends talk about Zumba. What does it involve, and is it an effective workout?

 Answer From Edward R. Laskowski, M.D.

 Zumba is a fitness program that combines Latin and international music with dance moves.
-Zumba routines incorporate interval training — alternating fast and slow rhythms — and resistance training.
+Zumba routines incorporate interval training — alternating fast and slow rhythms — to help improve cardiovascular fitness.

-Aerobic exercise reduces health risks, keeps excess pounds at bay, strengthens your heart and boosts your mood.
-If you enjoy Zumba, you're also more likely to do it regularly — and experience its benefits as an aerobic exercise.
+Aerobic exercise can reduce health risks, help maintain a healthy weight, strengthen your heart and boost your mood.
+If you enjoy Zumba, you're also more likely to do it regularly and experience its benefits as an aerobic exercise.

-As with any exercise, if a certain movement or position hurts, try to modify the workout to avoid the aggravating activities.
-Also, anytime you're training with resistance, remember that proper technique is important.
-Don't get so caught up in your dancing that you forget proper form.
+As with any exercise, if a certain movement or position hurts, try to modify the workout to avoid the activities that are painful.